malob/nixpkgs/readme.md

 # Overview

 This is my `nix` configuration that I use on all my systems.
-My overall goal/motivation is to make as much of my system configuration as possible declaratively.
+My overall goal/motivation is to make as much of my system configuration as possible declarative.

 Notable features include:

   * Overlays to allow for a common environment setup on all machines ([common-env.nix](overlays/common-env.nix)), and OS specific environments [macos-env.nix](overlays/macos-env.nix) and [linux-env.nix](overlays/linux-env.nix) which inherit from the common environment.
   * Overlays that provide pure (located in the `nix` store) configuration for `git`, `kitty`, and `neovim`, so you don't need to manage dotfiles for all of them separately or use something like [`home-manager`](https://github.com/rycee/home-manager).
-  * An overlay that adds the contents of the unstable channel into the `pgks` set, making it easy to declaratively install packages from unstable by pretending the package name with `unstable`, e.g., `unstable.nodePackages.typescript`.
+  * An overlay that adds the contents of the unstable channel into the `pgks` set, making it easy to declaratively install packages from unstable by prepending the package name with `unstable`, e.g., `unstable.nodePackages.typescript`.
 (This is really nice for installing `vim` plugins since they are updated much less frequently in the stable channels.)
   * An easy way to install Node, Ruby, and Python packages that aren't available in `nixpgks`.
 (See instructions below.)
   * A really easy way to declaratively manage GUI apps installed on macOS that aren't available in `nixpkgs` (most aren't) using `brew bundle`, which allows you to also install applications from the Mac App Store.
 (See macOS setup instructions below for details.)